Affiliate disclosure: SetupRanked earns a commission on qualifying purchases. Prices were verified at time of writing and may change.

 Cons

-- Premium price puts it out of range for budget-conscious remote workers
+- Premium price puts it out of reach for budget-conscious buyers

-- Large size requires a deep desk — not suited for small home offices
+- Large panel requires a deep desk — not suited for compact home offices